-7.1 This Chapter presents an assessment of the likely significant effects of the Publication (Regulation 19) version of the Bassetlaw Local Plan (August 2021) as a whole for each of Worksop and Retford and on each of the SA objectives, i.e. an assessment of cumulative effects.
+7.1 This Chapter presents an assessment of the likely significant effects of the Publication (Regulation 19) version of the Bassetlaw Local Plan as a whole, taking into account the August 2021 consultation document as updated by the Publication Version Addendum January 2022.
+It considers the likely cumulative effects of the Local Plan for each of Worksop and Retford and on each of the SA objectives.
 Table 7.1 at the end of this section presents a summary of the likely effects of all of the policies in the Bassetlaw Local Plan, including the Vision, the 12 Strategic Objectives and the 58 policies (including site allocation policies).